Supportive Periodontal Care

 Who should perform supportive periodontal therapy?

-The answer depends on you and the severity of your gumdisease before treatment.
-Generally, the more severe your periodontal disease is initially, the more often Dr. Goodner needs to oversee your care.
-Together, you, your general dentist and Dr. Goodner will work out the most effective schedule for your supportive periodontal care.
+The answer depends on you and the severity of your gum disease before treatment.
+Generally, the more severe your periodontal disease is initially, the more often Dr. Roberts or Dr. Goodner will need to oversee your care.
+Together, you, your general dentist and our periodontal professionals will work out the most effective schedule for your supportive periodontal care.

 Your maintenance/supportive periodontal care visit may include:

 - discussion of any changes in your health history

 - examination of your mouth tissues for abnormal changes

 - measurement of the depth of pockets around your teeth